-- 19. When the expected cost of the good or service over the life of the contract is greater than or equal to \$2,500 but less than \$10,000, a tender (which includes a request for quotation and request for proposal) may be conducted by telephone, facsimile, written proposal or in person. - 20.
-For purchases that are expected to be greater than or equal to \$10,000 over the life of the contract, it is mandatory to formally issue tender notices, either written or electronically, and obtain written bids or submissions.
+- 19. When the expected cost of the good or service over the life of the contract is greater than or equal to \$5,000, a tender (which includes a request for quotation and request for proposal) may be conducted by email or written proposal. - 20.
+For purchases of goods that are expected to be greater than or equal to \$10,000 over the life of the contract, it is mandatory to formally issue tender notices, either written or electronically, and obtain written bids or submissions.
 These must be documented through the purchasing system. - 21.
 For purchases (other than for the provision of health care services) of: - a. goods at a cost greater than or equal to \$10,000; - b. services at a cost greater than or equal to \$75,000; or - c. construction at a cost greater than or equal to \$100,000.